 Sometimes boat owners think they can skimp out on replacing an outdated thermostat.
-While a thermostat is a small part of a marine engine, it is crucial for the engine’s overall health.
-Due to its importance, it’s critical not to discount the value of monitoring your thermostat and replacing it when needed to ensure your engine runs at its top performance.
+While an engine thermostat is a small part of a marine engine, it is crucial for the engine’s overall health.
+Due to its importance, it’s critical not to discount the value of monitoring your Cummins thermostat and replacing it when needed to ensure your engine runs at its top performance.

 Learn more about what marine engine thermostats do and how you can choose the right one for your Cummins 6BTA engine.

 A Cummins 6BTA marine engine thermostat does more than monitor the engine’s temperature.
 It’s an essential component that regulates engine temperature and ensures the cooling system has enough pressure for heat transfer from cylinder walls and heads.
 The engine thermostat is located in the outboard’s cooling system and is a valve.
 Depending on the temperature, this valve will open or close to ensure the engine operates at the right temperature.

 When the motor’s operating temperature needs to increase, the thermostat valve will close, stopping any cooling water from flowing through the outboard.
 If the operating temperature needs to be reduced, the Cummins 6BT thermostat will open, allowing the coolant to pass through the outboard and decrease the temperature.

 A properly functioning Cummins thermostat will continually open and close at the needed times to keep the motor running at the best diesel engine operating temperature.
 When a thermostat is in good condition, it stops the engine from overheating and prevents engine damage that could leave you stranded on the water.
 A working thermostat also minimizes fuel consumption and maximizes the engine’s power.